-- (a) renewable energy structures for household purposes;
+- (a) home occupation;

-- (b) home occupation;
+- (b) a bed and breakfast establishment;

-- (c) a bed and breakfast establishment; and
+- (c) home child care; and

-(d) home child care.
+- (d) house shop of not more than 6m2.

 - (a) It is the sole responsibility of the occupant or owner of the shelter to ensure the structural, habitability, fire resistance or other standards of a shelter. - (b) The Municipality may instruct any occupant or owner of a shelter to take action to remedy a public safety, health or fire risk. - (c) The dominant use of the unit must remain residential. - (d) No noxious trade, risk activity, adult entertainment, adult services or adult shop is permitted in a shelter. - (e) No activities may be carried out in a shelter which constitute or are likely to constitute a source of nuisance, including the use of equipment that generates excessive noise, or any activity which results in the generation of dust, fumes, smoke, or waste material which could be detrimental to health, or which requires special waste removal processes. - (f) The Municipality may, at any stage, call for a cessation of the land use or activity, or impose conditions in order to minimise any potential nuisance to surrounding neighbours or the general public.